neurobagel/documentation/docs/glossary.md

     and only respond with counts of matching participants.

 ### Data owner
-:   A data owner for Neurobagel is a person or an institute
+:   A person or an institute
     who is responsible in the data governance sense for one or many datasets.
-One data owner can have one or more Neurobagel nodes, but every Neurobagel node can only have one data owner who is responsible for all of the data stored inside the node.
+In the context of Neurobagel, one data owner can have one or more Neurobagel nodes, but every Neurobagel node can only have one data owner who is responsible for all of the data stored inside the node.

 ### Federation API
-:   The Neurobagel federation API (also f-API in the documentation)
+_Used interchangeably with_: f-API
-    is a standalone service that allows query users to send a single query and have it automatically send to many Neurobagel node APIs (n-API) without having to know where these node APIs are located.
+:   A standalone service that allows query users to send a single
+    query and have it automatically sent to many Neurobagel node APIs (n-API) without having to know where these node APIs are located.
     The f-API takes care of keeping an up to date list of available n-APIs, federating queries, retrieving and combining results, and returning them to the user.

-    The f-API is designed to very closely resemble the behaviour and the endpoints of a n-API so that services can be built that are able to work either directly with a single n-API or with an f-API.
+    Designed to very closely resemble the behaviour and the endpoints of a n-API so that services can be built that are able to work either directly with a single n-API or with an f-API.

 ### Node API
+_Used interchangeably with_: n-API
-:   In Neurobagel we refer to a node as a locally deployed service
+:   A Neurobagel "node" is a locally deployed service
     that holds information about data for one data owner who controls and manages the node.
 A node has two core components:

     - a graph backend to store the harmonised data for querying
-    - a RESTful **node API** (n-API) that exposes query endpoints for users or programs to send queries and retrieve results
+    - a RESTful **node API** that exposes query endpoints for users or programs to send queries and retrieve results

-    One important purpose of the n-API is to act as a barrier between the user and the graph backend so that the user cannot execute arbitrary queries on the graph and that the data owner can control how detailed the query responses should be.
+    One important purpose of the n-API is to act as a barrier between the user and the graph backend so that the user cannot execute arbitrary queries on the graph, and the data owner can control how detailed the query responses should be.

 ### Tabular data
 **Used interchangeably with**: phenotypic data

-:   In the context of Neurobagel, when we talk about tabular data
-    we refer to tabular text files (e.g., .tsv or .csv) that contain information about participants such as their demographic information or data from cognitive or clinical assessments they have completed.
+:   Tabular text files (e.g., .tsv or .csv) that contain information about
+    participants such as their demographic information or data from cognitive or clinical assessments they have completed.
     We often refer to this information as phenotypic data